Pasta with Chickpeas (Pasta e Ceci)

 • A small starchy potato lends a lovely texture.

-• Let the stew simmers and stir often.
+• Let the stew simmer and stir often.

-Note: the quantity of liquid stated in the recipe card is an estimate.
-You might need to add or to reduce the amount of water according to the type of pasta.
+Note: The quantity of liquid stated in the recipe card is an estimate.
+Depending on the type of pasta, you might need to add or reduce the amount of water.

 Two white bowl full of Italian pasta e ceci garnished with chopped parsleu.